Improved precision scaling for simulating coupled quantum-classical dynamics: Implementation of the overall Liouvillian evolution operator

 queries to an $\frac{h_x h_p \epsilon}{5^k 36 N d_e t}$-precise block-encoding of the electronic Hamiltonian $H_{\tel}$.
 Lemma \ref{lem:block-encode_Hel} implies that such a block-encoding has Toffoli cost in

 The Toffoli cost associated with simulating the electronic Liouvillian is then in

 Combining all results, we find that the overall Toffoli complexity of simulating $e^{-iLt}$ is in

 Note that the above statements are independent of the initial quantum state encoding the initial phase space density.
 In particular, $\gamma$ is a lower bound on the spectral gap of the block-encoded operator $\widetilde{H}_{\tel}\lb \{x_{n}\} \rb$ over all phase space grid points.
-However, if we are dealing with a fixed initial state as in Problem \ref{prob:sim}, we only need to consider the spectral gap of the grid points associated with a nonzero amplitude at some point during the simulation because any simulation errors that occur on grid points which are associated with zero amplitude throughout the simulation do not contribute to the error of the final state.
+Similarly, $\delta$ is a lower bound on the overlap of the initial electronic state with the true electronic ground state over all phase space grid points.
+However, if we are dealing with a fixed initial state as in Problem \ref{prob:sim}, we only need to consider the spectral gap and the electronic ground state of the grid points associated with a nonzero amplitude at some point during the simulation because any simulation errors that occur on grid points which are associated with zero amplitude throughout the simulation do not contribute to the error of the final state.
 Let $\widetilde{\gamma} \geq \gamma$ be a lower bound on the spectral gap of $\widetilde{H}_{\tel}\lb \{x_{n}\} \rb$ over that subset of grid points.
-Then Problem \ref{prob:sim} can be solved using only $O \lb \frac{1}{\widetilde{\gamma}} \rb$ rather than $O \lb \frac{1}{\gamma} \rb$ Toffoli gates. \end{proof}
+Likewise, let $\widetilde{\delta} \geq \delta$ be a lower bound on the overlap of the initial electronic state with the true electronic ground state over the same subset of grid points.
+Then Problem \ref{prob:sim} can be solved using only $O \lb \frac{1}{\widetilde{\gamma} \widetilde{\delta}} \rb$ rather than $O \lb \frac{1}{\gamma \delta} \rb$ Toffoli gates. \end{proof}